stacksimplify/aws-eks-kubernetes-masterclass/18-EKS-Monitoring-using-CloudWatch-Container-Insights/README.md

 ### Deploy CloudWatch Agent and Fluentd as DaemonSets
 - This command will
-  - Create the Namespace amazon-cloudwatch.
+  - Creates the Namespace amazon-cloudwatch.
-  - Create all the necessary security objects for both DaemonSet:
+  - Creates all the necessary security objects for both DaemonSet:
-    - SecurityAccount.
+    - SecurityAccount
-    - ClusterRole.
+    - ClusterRole
-    - ClusterRoleBinding.
+    - ClusterRoleBinding
-  - Deploy Cloudwatch-Agent (responsible for sending the metrics to CloudWatch) as a DaemonSet.
+  - Deploys `Cloudwatch-Agent` (responsible for sending the metrics to CloudWatch) as a DaemonSet.
-  - Deploy fluentd (responsible for sending the logs to Cloudwatch) as a DaemonSet.
+  - Deploys fluentd (responsible for sending the logs to Cloudwatch) as a DaemonSet.
-  -  Deploy ConfigMap configurations for both DaemonSets.
+  -  Deploys ConfigMap configurations for both DaemonSets.
 ```
 # Template
 curl -s https://raw.githubusercontent.com/aws-samples/amazon-cloudwatch-container-insights/latest/k8s-deployment-manifest-templates/deployment-mode/daemonset/container-insights-monitoring/quickstart/cwagent-fluentd-quickstart.yaml | sed "s/{{cluster_name}}/<REPLACE_CLUSTER_NAME>/;s/{{region_name}}/<REPLACE-AWS_REGION>/" | kubectl apply -f -